← All varieties

 Apple

-Origin & History
+Origin and History

 Tree

 Moderately vigorous with long, moderately stout branches.
-Form upright spreading or roundish and dense.
+Form upright spreading or roundish, dense.
 Twigs medium to short, straight, rather stout with large terminal buds; internodes medium.
 Bark brown tinged with red, mottled with scarf-skin, rather pubescent.
 Lenticels quite numerous, medium or below, oval or elongated, slightly raised.
 Buds medium to large, broad, plump, acute, free, slightly pubescent.

 Fruit

-Stem: Very short.
+Stem Very short.

-Cavity: Acute to acuminate, broad, deep, with radiating red stripes, sometimes thinly russeted.
+Cavity Acute to acuminate, broad, deep, with radiating red stripes, sometimes thinly russeted.

-Calyx: Small to rather large, closed or partly open; lobes often erect.
+Calyx Small to rather large, closed or partly open; lobes often erect.
+Calyx tube long, meeting the core, varying from slender and funnel-form to wide cone-shape.
+Stamens basal.

-Basin: Usually abrupt, moderately wide to wide, rather deep, sometimes compressed, somewhat furrowed and slightly wrinkled.
+Basin Usually abrupt, moderately wide to wide, rather deep, sometimes compressed, somewhat furrowed and slightly wrinkled.

-Skin: Smooth, waxen, glossy, whitish-yellow or green largely overspread with bright red being blushed and mottled with light red striped and splashed with deep carmine.
+Skin Smooth, waxen, glossy, whitish-yellow or green largely overspread with bright red being blushed and mottled with light red striped and splashed with deep carmine.
 Dots whitish or russet, small.

-Season & Storage
+Season

-Subtypes & Variants
+Subtypes and Variants

 Not described in source.